tonic-foundation/tonic-data-service/api/README.md

 yarn api set-visibility --symbol foo/usdc --visibility true
 ```

+## Running the leaderboard

+Leaderboard required manual setup for now.
+Read the migrations.

+## Running a rewards program

+- Update `scripts/rewards/set-params.sql` if necessary and run it.
+- Run `scripts/rewards/init.sql` for your first batch of rewards---you must run this at least once.
+- Run `scripts/rewards/update.sql` for each day of rewards&larr;untested, you may need to test this.

 ## Known issues

 - Migrations are all in the indexer repo.
 We'll combine the two repos in the future.